 A smooth and creamy almond milk latte recipe you can make at home without any fuss!
-I’ll give you all the tips you need to make both a hot and iced latte using equipment you already have at home!
+I’ll give you all the tips to make a hot and iced latte using the equipment you already have at home!

 Last fall my husband and I had the opportunity to go on a Mediterranean cruise without our kids!
 I know!
 Amazing, right?!